 The School of Education Office of Admissions and Recruitment reviews undergraduate coursework during the admission process to determine if an applicant has met all requirements for entrance to a graduate program.
-Students can be admitted with conditions due to Coursework (up to 12 undergraduate credits missing), Exams or pending NYS Certification.
+Graduate students can be admitted with conditions due to missing prerequisite coursework (up to 12 undergraduate credits missing), exams or pending NYS Certification.

 In June 2017, the School of Education adopted new liberal arts and science admission requirements for a number of teacher education master’s degree and advanced certificate programs.
 In accordance with the requirements for certification by the New York State Department Education, applicants to the Hunter College School of Education programs listed below are now required to have:

 “a General Education core in the liberal arts and sciences to include artistic expression, communication, information retrieval, concepts in history and social sciences, humanities, a language other than English, scientific and mathematical processes, and written analysis and expression”

 Students admitted prior to Fall 2018 may request a second review of admissions conditions using the new guidelines by submitting the re-evaluation request form.
 Students are advised to complete the form and await results prior to enrolling in coursework to satisfy the admission conditions

 Undergraduate coursework conditions can be met in a number of ways.
 Evidence of course or exam completion must be submitted by email to email@example.com with the subject line: Admission Condition(s) Fulfilled.

 - Complete an undergraduate level course* at Hunter College or at any accredited college or university with a grade of C- or better.
 Online coursework is acceptable.
 Place a request for Hunter College undergraduate registration permission.